top of page

 Hello, my name is Eve.

-I’m a therapist and neurodivergence educator with a particular interest in neurodivergence, relational patterns, and the lasting impact of early experiences.
+I’m a therapist and neurodiversity educator with a particular interest in relational patterns, adaptation, and the lasting impact of early experiences.

 I’m an accredited member of the British Association for Counselling and Psychotherapy (BACP), and I’m committed to offering thoughtful, ethical, and compassionate support through both therapy and education.